-1) For the nine months ended December 2014, this includes revenue from our new China facility which became operational in October 2014, as well as our first China facility and revenue from services provided through our former subcontractor's delivery center in China.
-For the nine months ended December 2013, this includes revenue from services provided through our former subcontractor's delivery center in China, and revenue from our first China facility which became operational in May 2013.
+1) For the three months ended June 30, 2014, this includes revenue from our first China facility and through our former subcontractor's delivery center in China.
+For the three months ended June 30, 2015, this includes revenue from our new China facility which became operational in October 2014, as well as our first China facility.